agrifooddatacanada/OCA_training_pathway/README.md

 Using the Excel schema that you created when you wrote your first schema, you can [use the OCA parser to generate the OCA Schema Bundle](parse_OCA_schema.md).

-Your Excel schema is still a human readable version of the schema, but the OCA Schema Bundle is a machine actionable version of your schema and includes special SAID identifiers helpful for schema versioning.
+Your Excel schema is still a human readable version of the schema, but the OCA Schema Bundle is a machine actionable version of your schema and includes special SAID identifiers helpful for schema versioning and referencing.

 ## What can you do with OCA